chrishayesmu/XCOM-Companion/README.md

 * **Page history:** Navigate backwards and forwards between pages like in a browser, making it easier to keep your place.
 * **Enemy database:** Long War makes a number of changes to enemies, including introducing Leaders and Navigators with access to many more perks than before.
 A proper enemy database will help you find out if it's possible for that Floater to have Covering Fire before you take the shot.
 * **Enemy tracker:** In extended engagements, it's easy to lose track of how many enemies you've revealed versus how many you've killed.
 The enemy tracker will make it easy to update the count as you run into them, with an optional streamer overlay mode so your viewers can follow along.
-* **UFO database:** With maintaining a healthy Interceptor fleet being so important in Long War, the UFO database will make it easier to tell if it's worthwhile scrambling someone to shoot at that Raider, or if you're just adding more repair time to your fleet.
 * **Air combat simulator:** A hopeful extension of the UFO database, simply choose your Interceptor's loadout (including Foundry project completion) and which UFO type you're up against.
 A [Monte Carlo simulation](https://en.wikipedia.org/wiki/Monte_Carlo_method) will show you the probability of different outcomes.
 * **Campaign planner:** With planning ahead being so critical in Long War, this tool will help you map out your research trajectory alongside your base facilities and item production.
 * **Save file integration:** Let XCOM Companion load your campaign data to make your experience more contextual.
 For example, instead of seeing how long a research takes under hypothetical conditions, check out how long it'll be for your exact crew.